 After a nice slumber, we were all refueled and ready to see much more of Copenhagen.
 Since this was really our only full day in the city, we thought it would be a good idea to do an organized tour with a guide to make the most of our day.
-A few months before going, I contacted Copenhagen Urban Adventures and asked if they had wheelchair accessible day tours.
-While CUA had never done an accessible tour before, they were willing to give it a try and were determined to give us the best day ever, as they strive to do with all tours.
-Urban Adventures actually has 160 destinations around the world, so you could try them out in a number of cities.
+A few months before going, I contacted Copenhagen By Mie & Friends and asked if they had wheelchair accessible day tours.
+While this tour company had never done an accessible tour before, they were willing to give it a try and were determined to give us the best day ever, as they strive to do with all tours.

 On the day of, we met our tour guide, Mie, in the lobby of our hotel at 9:30am.
-Mie is not only a guide though; she’s also the owner of Copenhagen Urban Adventures, so we were definitely in good hands.
+Mie is not only a guide though; she’s also the owner of Copenhagen By Mie & Friends, so we were definitely in good hands.
 She greeted us with a smile and we were soon off to begin our tour!

 We got on the metro and then a train, but after about 30 minutes, we were at our first stop on the tour.
 It was an area called Nyboder and the Nyboder Houses are quite famous in Copenhagen.
 They are distinctly yellow and we enjoyed seeing them.
 We rolled down the street between them, but there was some pretty bumpy cobblestone.
 Luckily, it didn’t last too long, so it wasn’t that bad.
 After a while, Sylvia and I started rating all of the cobblestone on a scale of 1-10, with 10 being “I’ll need a chiropractor when this is over”.